 After getting your parent or parents to agree to treatment, the first step towards a complete recovery will be a medical detoxification from the substance they have been abusing.
 Detoxification is a term that means to slowly rid their body of the addicted substance whether it is alcohol or a type of drug.
 During their detox process, they may also be put on medication to numb the withdrawal symptoms they will face.

 After detox has been completed, they will sit down with some of our team members to decide what type of therapy will be the most beneficial to aiding in their recovery.
 They will then be assigned to either inpatient or outpatient treatment.
-Inpatient treatment is around the clock and is conducted within our facilities, and outpatient treatment is where they will be able to keep up a somewhat “normal” schedule while attending their therapy sessions.
+Inpatient treatment is around the clock and is conducted through our trusted partner DreamLife Recovery, and outpatient treatment is where they will be able to keep up a somewhat “normal” schedule while attending their therapy sessions.
 The amount of time this can take will be determined by the severity of their addiction and the substance they are addicted to.

 Although it is beneficial for your parent to have time away from you to complete their treatment, it is also equally as helpful to provide support within family therapy.
 We believe a large part of relapse prevention is providing your parent with someone to lean on throughout their journey, and that can be you if you choose it to be.